MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/03-1-Product-catalog.md

 ### Exercise 1 – Product Catalog

 #### Task 1 – Create Unit Group
-In this task, you will create unit groups for the speakers.
+In this task, you will create unit groups for a line of coffee machine filters.
 1. Go to your Dynamics 365 Sales Hub application.
 2. Click into the Change area menu (located in lower left side of screen).
 By default, Sales will be displayed in the bottom of the left menu.
 3. From the menu that appears, select **App Settings.**